tomcam/m/docs/internals.md

 # Internals: How Metabuzz builds, starts, and runs

+## Utilities
+* errdoc 1234 creates a help file for error code 1234.
+Must be 4 digits.
+* mbtest deletes the directory foo where mb lives.
+It generates new

 ## REMINDERS FOR TC:
 * mb alone builds in the current directory, or in the specified directory if a directory name is supplied